intento/intento-api/usage.md

 ### Filtering by response status

 For filtering segments by a response status, specify the `status` key in the request's `filter` block.
-Possible value of a 'status' filter:
+The `status` value should be a list of strings.
+Valid string values are:

 - an exact value of a status like `200` or `403`
-- enumerate value like `3xx` or `4xx` or `5xx` combining errors of the same type
+- enumerated value like `3xx` or `4xx` or `5xx` combining errors of the same type

-- any combination of previous options
+The `status` list may contain any combination of exact status values and enumerated status values.

 ```sh
 curl -XPOST -H 'apikey: YOUR_API_KEY' 'https://api.inten.to/usage/intento' -d '{